prakashmani2495/proxy-ip-usergent-generator/README.md

 # Elite_Proxy
-High level anonymous proxy(elite proxy) scraper using Python 3x.
+High level anonymous proxy(eliteproxy.py) scraper using Python 3x.

 This is created for the intention of education purpose and don't be missuse it.